 A respirator is Personal Protective Equipment (PPE) that is designed to protect the wearer against a variety of harmful airborne contaminants

 A respirator can be purchased at any safety supply warehouse or hardware store.

-If your employer requires you to use a respirator, they shall have you medically evaluated to wear a respirator at no cost to you.
+If your employer requires you to use a respirator, they must first have you medically evaluated to wear a respirator at no cost to you and respiratory protection trained.
 This is to ensure that you are physically able to use/wear a respirator and understand the limitations of your respirator.
 Respiratory protection training can be provided by Best in the West Safety if needed.
 Once you are cleared to wear a respirator and trained, your employer can call Best in the West Safety and schedule an appointment to be fit tested.

 A fit test is a where the wearer is taken through a series of tests to ensure the respirator does not leak in order to protect them from exposure to harmful airborne contaminants.

 A filtering facepiece is a NIOSH (National Institute for Occupational Safety and Health) approved respirator equipped with the proper filter and/or cartridge for the job task.

 A dust mask is not a NIOSH approved respirator and are worn for comfort against nuisance dust, like mowing, gardening, pet allergies, sweeping and dusting.

 Your employer is required to evaluate the health and/or chemical hazard that you may be exposed to for that job task.
 Once that evaluation has been performed it will match the type of filter and/or cartridge necessary to maximize the removal of the particulate or chemical hazard.